/ Yamcs Server Manual / Server Administration / Configuration

 Yamcs configuration files are written in YAML format.
 This format allows to encode in a human friendly way the most common data types: numbers, strings, lists and maps.
 For detailed syntax rules, please see https://yaml.org.

 The root configuration file is etc/yamcs.yaml.
 It contains a list of Yamcs instances.
-For each instance, a file called etc/yamcs.instance-name.yaml defines all the components that are part of the instance.
+For each instance, a file called etc/yamcs.instance.yaml defines all the components that are part of the instance.
 Depending on which components are selected, different configuration files are needed.

 Server Configuration